 How to stop shoes from making noise

 Discover the do-it-yourself remedies in detail for shoes that squeak or make noise.
-Try one or all of them if your shoe doesn't stop squeaking at the first attempt.
+Try one or all of them if your shoe doesn’t stop squeaking on the first attempt.

 Hairdryer remedy- The importance of drying